 Perhaps the most helpful aspect of Apple MDM, as it relates to data security frameworks, is the ability to establish rules on how the devices store data, share data with applications, and interact with third-party web services.

 Apple’s Automated Device Enrollment (formerly known as Apple DEP) is a program that allows businesses to purchase Apple equipment that is pre-configured to enroll with device management.
 Using this functionality, an organization can guarantee that their hardware, when powered on, will be under administrative control.
-Our guide on Automated Device Enrollment goes into great depth on this topic.

 Additionally, SimpleMDM supports integration with your existing Identity Service Provider (IdP).
 If you already have controls around identity and password policy with your IdP, you can leverage those and require your users to authenticate before using their device for the first time and enrolling with SimpleMDM.